rust-lang/rfcs/text/0000-target-feature-runtime.md

 If no `#[target_feature_detection_runtime]` is provided anywhere in the dependency graph, Rust provides a default definition that always returns `false` (no feature is detected).

-When `libstd` is linked, it provides a target-feature detection run-time.
+The standard library provides a target-feature detection run-time for some Rust targets, and attempting to provide a user-defined run-time for these targets is illegal, since that would result in two run-times being part of the dependency graph.

+Being able to override the run-time provided by `libstd` could be pursued as an extension, but at the time of this writing no use cases for this feature have been found.
+This extension would work by only linking the `libstd` run-time if there is no run-time in the dependency graph, similarly to how `#[global_allocator]` currently works.

 ## The `core::detect::TargetFeatureRuntime` trait
 [runtime-trait]: #runtime-trait

-The run-time must be a `static` variable of a type that implements the `core::detect::TargetFeatureRuntime` trait:
+The target-feature detection run-time must be a `static` variable of a type that implements the `core::detect::TargetFeatureRuntime` trait:

 ```rust
 unsafe trait core::detect::TargetFeatureRuntime {